riamf/notes-hugo/notes/content/posts/dockerized_grafana_setup.md

 `docker run -d grafana/grafana`

 The `-d` option here is to run image as a demon.
 Grafna is configured to run on port `3000`, it is a popular port so before running make sure it is not taken already on your machine.
+Docker will tell you that port is taken by displaying error message with something like:

+`failed: port is already allocated`

-If you already have something runing there then it is easy to change port for docker container, just change above command like this:
+ If you already have something running there then it is easy to change port for docker container, just change above command like this:

 `docker run -d -p 3001:3000 grafana/grafana`

-it will start on `3001` port, you get the idea how it works, `3001` is a external port and `3000` is a docker inside port that will be mapped to external.
+it will start on `3001` port, I think you get the idea how it works, `3001` is a external port and `3000` is a docker inside port that will be mapped to external.
 Now that everything is running you just need to check if it is working just by going to:

 `localhost:3000`